isomerpages/moe-catholichigh/_prospective-students/Direct School Admission (DSA).md

 include assessing the potential of the applicants.</p>
 <p>4.
 You will receive notification from the school by 5 July if your child
 has been shortlisted to undergo Direct School Admission (DSA) selection.
-.All applicants will receive their application outcomes between 25 August and 4 September 2025.</p>
+All applicants will receive their application outcomes between 25 August and 4 September 2025.</p>
 <p>5.
 Students who are successfully admitted to the school via DSA are expected
 to honour their commitment to the school and programme (4 years for the